MemeticsX/RLT/README.md

 ### To add the RLT datapack to an existing Minecraft world:

-- Exit the world (if it is currently open in Minecraft).
+- If the world is currently open in Minecraft, exit the world (or stop the server).
 - In File Explorer, navigate to the savegame folder for the world.
 (By default, this folder is located in %AppData%/.minecraft/saves/.
-However, you can also open the world save folder from within Minecraft: Select the world on the Singleplayer menu, click Edit, and then click "Open World Folder.")
+However, you can also open the world save folder from within Minecraft: On the Singleplayer menu, select the world, click Edit, and then click "Open World Folder.")
-- In the world's savegame folder, open the datapacks folder.
+- In the world's savegame folder (which should be named the same as the world name), open the datapacks folder.
 - Copy the RLT datapack .zip file into the datapacks folder.
 - Resume playing the world.
-The loot drops should now be randomzied.
+The loot drops will now be randomzied.

 </details>